hacor/unifi-freeradius-ldap/README.md

 - `DOMAIN_EXTENSTION`: The last part of your domain name used in the Google suite: `com` if your domain name is `example.com`
 - `GOOGLE_LDAP_USERNAME`: The username Google gave you when configuring the Client credentials
 - `GOOGLE_LDAP_PASSWORD`: The password Google gave you when configuring the Client credentials
+- `SHARED_SECRET`: The shared secret needed to be able to talk to the FreeRADIUS server

 In order to run the container also needs the directory where the certificates you received (and extracted) from Google are located.
 These files need to be mounted to the `/certs` folder
 Run the following command to spin up the freeradius-gsuite container:

-`docker run -d --network host --name freeradius-secure-ldap -e ACCESS_ALLOWED_CIDR=192.168.1.1/24 -e BASE_DOMAIN=example -e DOMAIN_EXTENSION=com -e GOOGLE_LDAP_USERNAME=WhateverGoogleGaveYou -e GOOGLE_LDAP_PASSWORD=whateverGoogleGaveYou -v /Users/whatever/Downloads/Google_2022_05_13_50853:/certs haor/freeradius-google-ldap:latest`
+`docker run -d --network host --name freeradius-secure-ldap -e ACCESS_ALLOWED_CIDR=192.168.1.1/24 -e SHARED_SECRET=testing123 -e BASE_DOMAIN=example -e DOMAIN_EXTENSION=com -e GOOGLE_LDAP_USERNAME=WhateverGoogleGaveYou -e GOOGLE_LDAP_PASSWORD=whateverGoogleGaveYou -v /Users/whatever/Downloads/Google_2022_05_13_50853:/certs haor/freeradius-google-ldap:latest`

 If you encounter problems, it might be interesting to follow the output of the container by adding `-X` at the end of the previous command

-`docker run -d --network host --name freeradius-secure-ldap -e ACCESS_ALLOWED_CIDR=192.168.1.1/24 -e BASE_DOMAIN=example -e DOMAIN_EXTENSION=com -e GOOGLE_LDAP_USERNAME=WhateverGoogleGaveYou -e GOOGLE_LDAP_PASSWORD=whateverGoogleGaveYou -v /Users/whatever/Downloads/Google_2022_05_13_50853:/certs haor/freeradius-google-ldap:latest -X`
+`docker run -d --network host --name freeradius-secure-ldap -e ACCESS_ALLOWED_CIDR=192.168.1.1/24 -e SHARED_SECRET=testing123 -e BASE_DOMAIN=example -e DOMAIN_EXTENSION=com -e GOOGLE_LDAP_USERNAME=WhateverGoogleGaveYou -e GOOGLE_LDAP_PASSWORD=whateverGoogleGaveYou -v /Users/whatever/Downloads/Google_2022_05_13_50853:/certs haor/freeradius-google-ldap:latest -X`

 Now the freeradius should be up and running and accepting connections using the `user@example.com` and `user` as login names.